Police in Texas kill a man who fired his weapon inside a gym hosting a children's summer camp - KESQ

 A man who fired his weapon into a room where children were attending a summer camp just outside Dallas was shot and killed by police on Monday, according to authorities.

+The Duncanville Police Department identified the gunman Tuesday as Brandon Keith Ned, 42, of Dallas.
+Further information about the suspect will not be released due to the ongoing investigation, a news release from DPD said.

-Police arrived at the Duncanville Fieldhouse, a large indoor facility, approximately two minutes after receiving an emergency call, the Duncanville Police Department said in a news release.
+Police arrived at the Duncanville Fieldhouse, a large indoor facility, approximately two minutes after receiving an emergency call, a police news release said.

 The armed man had entered “through the main lobby doors with a handgun,” and at least one round was then fired, Duncanville Assistant Chief of Police Matthew Stogner said at a press conference Monday.